 Carmel Valley Ranch is A Grand California Road Trip paid sponsor.
 Photo by Carmel Valley Ranch.

-On paper, you’re time in Santa Barbara with kids looks deceptively long, but chances are you’ll arrive later in the evening and pull out of town in the morning, so you’ve really only got one full day to play here.
+On paper, your time in Santa Barbara with kids looks deceptively long, but chances are you’ll arrive later in the evening and pull out of town in the morning, so you’ve really only got one full day to play here.
 Don’t underestimate the power of State Street.
 Some shopping (especially if you’ve got tween and/or teenage girls) and tasty extras like ice cream take time.

 Must see & do